bay0/kvs/README.md

 }

 func main() {
- // Create a new key-value store store := kvs.NewKeyValueStore()
+ // Create a new key-value store with sharding enabled store := kvs.NewKeyValueStore(2)

  // Create a new person value
  person := &Person{